laravel/docs/cashier-paddle.md

 - `Laravel\Paddle\Events\WebhookReceived`
 - `Laravel\Paddle\Events\WebhookHandled`

 Both events contain the full payload of the Paddle webhook.
-For example, if you wish to handle the `transaction_billed` webhook, you may register a [listener](/docs/{{version}}/events#defining-listeners) that will handle the event:
+For example, if you wish to handle the `transaction.billed` webhook, you may register a [listener](/docs/{{version}}/events#defining-listeners) that will handle the event:

     <?php